joyalroy/data_analytics_projects/README.md

 ### Recommendations

 - Target women customers of age group (30-49yrs) living in Maharashtra, Karnataka & Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart & Myntra.

+### Limitations

+I had to create new columns to classify age-groups and distinguish sales on monthly basis to generate meaningful insights & data precision.

+### References

+-Google
+-Youtube